Joe’s Blog: I see clouds! (MON-9/4)

-I woke up this morning and looked outside and sure enough, for like the 1st time in a full week…there are a few clouds out there.
-This has been quite the stretch of sun-filled skies in the region and while I’m sure there have been other stretches like this, I don’t remember when off the top of my head.
+I woke up this morning and looked outside and sure enough, for like the first time in a full week, there are a few clouds out there.
+This has been quite the stretch of sun-filled skies in the region, and while I’m sure there have been other stretches like this, I don’t remember when off the top of my head.

+The temperatures as we expected have trended up and they will stay elevated for another day through tomorrow before they start coming back to near average for the rest of the week.

 That though changes a bit today as the dew points will be creeping upwards for the next couple of days and that mugginess will become a bit more pervasive.
 With this and a front coming into the region tomorrow, there may be some showers/storms out there as well and that is really needed.